MSA Strategic Initiatives – 2023 Request for Proposals

 - Leadership training/mentorship to provide future leaders for MSA and the field of microscopy.

-Funding Levels: Applicants may apply for up to $15,000 in funding.
+Applicants may apply for funding up to $15,000 USD for one year or $20,000 USD for two years.
 A detailed budget justifying the requested amount is required as part of the application.

-Application Due Date: Applications must be received by the MSA Association Management Office by 5:00 pm Eastern Standard Time on December 1, 2018.
-Submission information will be forthcoming.
+Applications must be received by the MSA Association Management Office by 5:00 PM Eastern Time on November 15, 2023.
+Use the submission form (linked below) to submit your application.

-Summary of Application Process: The application should list the person(s) leading the initiative as well as individuals involved in the initiative.
+The application should list the person(s) leading the initiative as well as individuals involved in the initiative.
 It should also have a short title and brief description of the proposed activity.
 This will be followed by a narrative detailing the proposed activity.
 The narrative can be no more than three pages in length.
 Detailed description of the application requirements, and format requirements for the application are provided below.
-The format restrictions must be strictly followed or applications will be rejected.
-Funding will be for one year.
-Continuation of an initiative beyond one year will be permitted if funds are available.
-Continued funding will be via reapplication process.
-However, since funding is only guaranteed for one year, all applications must have specific, substantive goals that are attainable in one year.
+The format restrictions must be strictly followed, or applications will be rejected.

 While unfeasible applications will not be funded, bold proposals with potentially strong importance yet some degree of risk will be favored over proposals of low importance but certainty of success.

 The Review Committees analysis will be provided to MSA Council which will make the final decision on funding.
-Applicants will be notified whether their proposal was funded shortly after the 2019 Winter Council meeting.
+Applicants will be notified whether their proposal will be funded shortly after the 2024 Winter Council Meeting.

-Questions about the MSA Bold Initiatives program should be addressed to Jay Jerome, Review Committee chair (email@example.com).
+Questions about the MSA Strategic Initiatives program should be addressed to Jay Jerome, Review Committee Chair (email@example.com).

 All of the following components must be included in the application.
 Incomplete applications or those that do not follow the guidelines will not be reviewed.